mltframework/mlt_web/developers/Framework.md

 #### Playlists

-So far, we've shown a simple producer/consumer configuration - the next phase is to organise producers in playlists.
+So far, we've shown a simple producer/consumer configuration - the next phase is to organize producers in playlists.

 Let's assume that we're adapting the Hello World example, and wish to queue a number of files for playout, ie: